santoshyadavdev/portfolio/src/content/blog/2024-07-28-two-years-at-celonis.md

 **This is Tech Talks:** We will start recording new episodes for our podcast.
 We have released 12 episodes so far and will probably record 10 more this year.

 **This is Learning:** This is Learning community is growing.
-We did our first ever 2 days \[virtual conf\](https://til-conf.netlify.app/), and now TIL meetups are happening; if you want to join the community, send me a DM.
+We did our first ever 2 days [virtual conf](https://til-conf.netlify.app/), and now TIL meetups are happening; if you want to join the community, send me a DM.

 **Google Developers Experts:** I was honored to become a GDE in Angular in 2019 and am proud of what I have achieved so far; I look forward to contributing more to the GDE community.